mhafez1978/node-express-mysql-sequelize-api/README.md

 - Controller will handle requests
 - Router will handlle routing initial request, controller will handle response (view)
 - Considering adding jsx as views engine to allow html straight use in js
+- We will need to use CORS to : CORS stands for Cross-Origin Resource Sharing .
+It allows us to relax the security applied to an API.
+This is done by bypassing the Access-Control-Allow-Origin headers, which specify which origins can access the API.
+- CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 ### Objective :
 - Build a backend server using node/express that supports routing, controller, models, views